[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 Introduction

 All healthy relationships are built on trust, including a relationship a company has with its clients, or employees, or partnering web development agency.
+A code of ethics ensures ethical conduct, which is essential for building trust with clients, employees, and partners.
 If there’s something all the recent high-profile corporate scandals have shown us, it’s how fragile trust really is and how its absence can be detrimental to overall company value creation.

 When implemented correctly, a code of ethics can be an important source of competitive advantage and have a huge positive effect on the company’s financial performance and all other performance criteria.
 Let’s take a closer look at what a code of ethics is, what it isn’t, and what its most important benefits are.

 In the past, codes of ethics were commonly found only in non-profit organizations and other similar entities, but they have since spread into the corporate world.
+It also provides guidance on how to handle ethical dilemmas, ensuring that professionals' actions align with the organization's values and expectations.
 A code of ethics is typically employed in conjunction with a company’s specific politics and its code of conduct.

 Code of ethics versus code of conduct

 Because the terms “code of ethics” and “code of conduct” are often used interchangeably, there’s a lot of confusion surrounding their exact meaning.
 What they both have in common is that they attempt to encourage specific behavior.
+While both aim to encourage specific behavior, an ethics code focuses on guiding values and choices, whereas a code of conduct specifies acceptable actions.
 A code of ethics accomplishes this by providing guidance about values and choices, while a code of conducts clearly states which actions are appropriate and which are not.

 Most codes of ethics have a wide scope, covering a broad range of specific and non-specific topics.
 Codes of conducts tend to be much narrower in their scope, dealing with a small number of particularly relevant areas, such as sexual harassment, racial discrimination, offensive language, and others.